Morocco

 The registration consists of four numerals, followed by a hyphen, one or two numerals, a vertical line and one numeral.

-The numeral right of the vertical line denotes a zone while the numeral preceeding the vertical line denotes the town.
+The numeral right of the vertical line denotes a zone while the numeral preceding the vertical line denotes the town.

 In this case zone 1 and town 8 stand for Laayoune (El Aaiun).